 If you’re servicing large agencies as a white-label provider, they probably don’t want to have a separate transaction for every little purchase they make from you.

-With SPP you get an easy deposit system in your client portal which means agencies can deposit any amount into their account and use their account balance towards future purchases.
-I’m sure you know that easier checkout = more sales.
+With SPP you get an easy deposit system in your client portal which means agencies can pay any amount into their account and use their balance towards future purchases.
+I’m sure you know that easier checkout equals more sales.

 Saved payment methods